micolous/cbus/docs/hacking.rst

 Geoffry Bennett gave a talk at a `LinuxSA meeting in 2001`_ and at `Linux.conf.au 2004`_ about his experiences with reverse engineering C-Bus.
 At the time there was no official protocol documentation available.

-The `Linux.conf.au 2004`_ notes cover a lot more information, and includes some information about dumping and reverse engineering the contents of NVRAM in units, and an emulator used for older versions of the Clipsal programming software.
+The `Linux.conf.au 2004`_ notes cover a lot more information, includes some information about dumping and reverse engineering the contents of NVRAM in units, a Perl client library, and an emulator used for older versions of the Clipsal programming software.

-There is also an implementation of a C-Bus client library and emulator in Perl.

 CNI / network protocol